Talking to your bump before your baby is born and in the early weeks after birth helps you get to know each other and form a close bond.

 Bonding can begin before birth.
 Babies’ brains develop very quickly during pregnancy – they can hear and feel things too.

 - Did you know that babies’ hearing starts developing from about sixteen weeks into pregnancy?

-- By 6 months of pregnancy, your baby can hear music and voices, recognise familiar voices, learn and remember
+- By 6 months of pregnancy, your baby can hear music and voices and recognise familiar voices

 Babies recognise voices and can start to respond even while they’re still in the womb.

 - Feeling your baby move and kick in response to your voice and your touch makes those early conversations really rewarding

 - Making a connection with your baby helps you feel very close to them even before they are born